 - Assistance with academic opportunities and choices

 - Major selection

 - Academic program planning

 - Transfer planning

-- Referrals for Personal Counseling
+- Referrals for personal counseling

 - Student resources available on campus, i.e. disability services, grants, career assessment and tutoring.
 Appointments with an academic advisor should be made through Student Services.
 Walk-in advising is offered during peak registration periods near the beginning of each semester or term on a first-come, first-served basis.

-Contact Student Services to schedule an advising session; call (269) 927-8128 for the Napier Campus, (269) 695-1391 for the Bertrand Crossing Campus and (269) 637-7500 for the South Haven Campus.
+Contact Student Services to schedule an advising session; call (269) 927-8128 for the Napier Campus, (269) 695-1391 for the Niles Campus at Bertrand Crossing and (269) 637-7500 for the South Haven Campus.